Battle of Thermopylae (191 BC): Aftermath

 The Seleucids then attempted to destroy the Roman fleet before it could unite with those of Rhodes and the Attalids.
 In September 191 BC, the Roman fleet defeated the Seleucids in the Battle of Corycus, enabling it to take control of several cities including Dardanus and Sestos on the Hellespont.
-In May 190 BC, Antiochus invaded the Kingdom of Pergamon, ravaging the countryside and besieging its capital and forcing its king, Eumenes II, to return from Greece.
+In May 190 BC, Antiochus invaded the Kingdom of Pergamon, ravaging the countryside, besieging its capital and forcing its king, Eumenes II, to return from Greece.
 In August 190 BC, the Rhodians defeated Hannibal's fleet at the Battle of the Eurymedon.
-A month later a combined Roman-Rhodian fleet defeated the Seleucids at the Battle of Myonessus.
+A month later a combined Roman–Rhodian fleet defeated the Seleucids at the Battle of Myonessus.
 The Seleucids could no longer control the Aegean Sea, opening the way for a Roman invasion of Asia Minor.